Skip to content ↓

 At Langshott Primary School, we have high aspirations and ambitions for our children and we believe that no child should be left behind.
 We are determined to ensure that our children are given every chance to realise their full potential.
 Pupil Premium funding represents a significant proportion of our budget and in our policy we aim to outline how we will ensure it is spent to maximum effect.

-The government believes that the Pupil Premium funding, which is in addition to main school budget allocation, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers.
+The government believes that the Pupil Premium funding, which is in addition to main school budget allocation, is the best way to address the current underlying inequalities between children eligible for targeted free school meals (FSM) and their wealthier peers.
 The aim is to ensure that this funding tackles disadvantage and reaches the pupils who need it most.
 Schools are free to spend the Pupil Premium as they see fit, since they are best placed to assess what additional provision should be made for children within their responsibility.

 Barriers to Learning